django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 Short story:

-* pull requests for `master` are for the next major release
+* pull requests for `unstable` are for the next major release
-* pull requests for a current release should go to appropriate release branch (for example, bugfixes for 0.3 should go to the `0.3` branch.)
+* pull requests for `stable` are for the current release

 Longer story:

 In general, our git branching scheme looks like the following.

-* `master` always points to development for the next major release, major new features should go here
+* `unstable` always points to development for the next major release, major new features should go here
+* `stable` always points to the latest stable release, bugfixes and security patches should go here
-* current and past major releases are found in their own branches:
+* current and past major releases can also be found in their own branches:

   * `0.3` is the branch for the 0.3 release and any bugfix releases
   * `0.2.x` is the branch for the 0.2 release and any bugfix releases
   * `0.1` is the branch for the legacy code; it is no longer supported

+If you want to submit a specific patch for an older release, you can put your pull request against that branch specifically.
+However, we don't currently support any older release beyond the latest release (currently 0.3).

 We reserve the right to decline a pull request if it is not for the appropriate branch.